consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 3.01 Supported Rights Actions

-These are the CCPA rights which are encoded in v0.9.3.PS of the protocol:
+These are the CCPA rights which are encoded in the protocol:

 | Regime | Right               | Details                                                              |
 |--------|---------------------|----------------------------------------------------------------------|